 Baby has Reflexes

-This is the penultimate week of your first trimester.
+The 12th week of pregnancy is the penultimate week of your first trimester.
 This is also a week of dramatic changes, where baby’s reflexes develop.

 Baby’s Developments at Week 12